Last Updated: 2 months ago

 Kinkalow Cat Breed History

-Her hope was to achieve a breed that took the best parts of both the Munchkin and American Curl and combine them into one breed that showcased them.
+Her hope was to achieve a breed that took the best parts of both the Munchkin and American Curl and combined them into one breed that showcased them.

 It was a huge success.
 During that period, the modern Kinkalow was born, creating a dwarf cat featuring adorable short legs, curled ears, and a personality far, far bigger than its tiny frame.